The Atlas of Drowned Towns is an effort to recover and interpret the histories of places lost to “river development projects” — large dams.

-- Collaborative: work with local historical societies, Tribal governments, federal agencies, private companies, and other interested scholars and students
+Seeks to work with local historical societies, Tribal governments, federal agencies, private companies, and other interested scholars and students.

-- Comprehensive: encompass the myriad kinds of homes displaced and disappeared by reservoirs, from incorporated towns and unincorporated villages to Tribal homelands and isolated farms and villages
+Encompasses the myriad kinds of homes displaced and disappeared by reservoirs, from incorporated towns to unincorporated villages to Tribal homelands and isolated farms and villages.

 Provides ways to compare, contrast, and learn from the diverse processes and experiences of displacement.